yjose/reactjs-popup/README.md

 ## Demo

-This is a simple Demo to demonstrate how you can create Modals,Tooltips, Menus using `reactjs-popup`.
+This is a simple Demo to demonstrate how you can create Modals, Tooltips, Menus using `reactjs-popup`.

 [**Live Demo**](https://react-popup.elazizi.com)